 Professional Recycling Facilities: These operations require high-volume, continuous processing systems with automated material handling and maximum uptime reliability.
 They typically operate complete systems with multiple processing stages.

-Waste Management Companies: Municipal and private waste handlers need durable equipment that processes mixed waste streams with varying contamination levels.
+Afvalbeheersingsbedrijven: Municipal and private waste handlers need durable equipment that processes mixed waste streams with varying contamination levels.
 Robust construction and easy maintenance access are critical.

 Cement and Power Plants: Facilities using tire-derived fuel need reliable supply of properly sized chips with consistent quality.
 They often partner with processing facilities rather than operating their own shredding equipment.